 Although the positivist approach has been a recurrent theme in the history of western thought, modern positivism was first articulated in the early 19th century by Auguste Comte.[3]
-[4] His school of sociological positivism holds that society, like the physical world, operates according to general laws.[5]
+[4] His school of sociological positivism holds that society, like the physical world, operates according to scientific laws.[5]
 After Comte, positivist schools arose in logic, psychology, economics, historiography, and other fields of thought.
 Generally, positivists attempted to introduce scientific methods to their respective fields.
-Since the turn of the 20th century, positivism, although still popular, has declined under criticism in parts of social sciences from antipositivists and critical theorists, among others, for its alleged scientism, reductionism, overgeneralizations, and methodological limitations.
+Since the turn of the 20th century, positivism, although still popular, has declined under criticism within the social sciences by antipositivists and critical theorists, among others, for its alleged scientism, reductionism, overgeneralizations, and methodological limitations.

 In the early nineteenth century, massive advances in the natural sciences encouraged philosophers to apply scientific methods to other fields.
 Thinkers such as Henri de Saint-Simon, Pierre-Simon Laplace and Auguste Comte believed that the scientific method, the circular dependence of theory and observation, must replace metaphysics in the history of thought.[10]